gpilla321/real-time-chat/README.md

 **Disclaimer**

-This project is under construction and a few "standard business rules" will not be in place.
+This project is under construction and a few "standard business rules" will not be in place yet.
 Also, there are planned features that are not implemented yet.
 Unit tests will be available soon

 ## Goal
 Explore the benefits of [Atomic Design](https://atomicdesign.bradfrost.com/) on creating reusable client side components.
 Also, I wanted to explore [HotChocolate](https://chillicream.com/docs/hotchocolate/v13),